-Like most booklovers, I am typically happiest with screen and stage adaptations when the author is god.
+Like most booklovers, I am typically happiest with screen and stage adaptations when the author is god — meaning, the script should religiously follow the original book.
 If your preschooler’s feelings about Eric Carle are similar to mine about, say, Jane Austen, your little one will likely be as pleased with The Very Hungry Caterpillar Show as I was with BBC’s six-hour version of Pride and Prejudice.
 (Don’t be alarmed; OCT’s production is only sixty minutes.)

 The play opens and closes with puppeteers holding the picture books your children probably know and love, and everything that happens in between is absolutely true to Eric Carle’s art, both in its message and signature style.
 Carle’s beloved classics are brought to life with puppets that look as if they jumped right off the page, down to the painted tissue paper tail on the purple fox and the flashing light of the lonely firefly.
 While all of the cast members bring a fantastic physicality to the puppets, Robi Arce stands out.
 His uninhibited silliness and childlike delight are infectious.
 Children are encouraged to respond to the performance, and audience members jumped in on the well-known refrain, “but he was still hungry,” and counted along with the puppeteers as the caterpillar ate its way through the week.